izaakm/fundamentals-hpc/docs/command-line.md

 # Command Line Basics

-> *How not to waste your time*
->
-> Your solutions will always be more natural and more straightforward when done
-> and automated with a simple shell script or a makefile.
->
-> ~ Biostars Handbook

-# Do you need to know how to use the command line?

-Yes.
-The command line is a tool.
-The command line is to bioinformaticians what a hammer is to a carpenter.

 # What do you need to know to get started?

 <!-- You need to know ... -->